hm-aemy/hm-aemy.github.io/projects/osvise.md

 Three work areas are covered by OSVISE:

 - Efficient evaluation and verification of instruction set extensions
-- Evaluation of non-functional properties of such extenions
+- Evaluation of non-functional properties of such extensions
 - Improving support of linear temporal logic across multiple open source EDA tools